 Understanding Mental Health: Supporting Your Team's Well-Being: Mental health and well-being of employees is key for an organization's success.
 Village EAP Trainer Nancy Boyle and Julie Vandrovec talk about how you can help someone who may be suicidal, combat mental health stigma, support your team and become more cognizant of their needs.

 Effectively Communicating in Stressful Times: In times of heightened stress, communication issues can arise which can lead to misunderstanding and internal conflict.
-In this installment of The Business Bite, EAP Trainer Robert Jones and Clinical Supervisor Darren Carter look at the effects of stress on our communication, consider the barriers in our communication and what we can do to become more effective communicators through establishing boundaries and listening.
+This installment of The Business Bite looks at the effects of stress on our communication, considers the barriers in our communication and explores what we can do to become more effective communicators through establishing boundaries and listening.

 Back to Work | Tips for the New Norm: In this installation of The Business Bite, Village EAP Trainer Nancy Boyle discusses the realities of transitioning back into our everyday lives as communities, organizations, and workplaces begin to open up again after coronavirus-related closures.
 She shares some tips to successfully adjust to this new normal.